tamu-edu-students/jimmy-gym-buddy-finder/README.md

 	The app uses Omniauth for Google authentication.
 To configure Google OAuth:

-	 - Follow the Google OAuth setup documentation.
+	 - Follow the Google OAuth setup documentation for Rails app - [OAuth on Rails](https://github.com/tamu-edu-students/Google-Auth-Ruby-By-JD).
 	 - Make sure to create a Google Developer Console project, set up OAuth credentials, and configure the redirect URI to match your Heroku app's domain.
 	 - The required gems and corresponding configuration has been done already and can be found in `config/initializers/omniauth.rb`.
      - The following environment variables are to setup in Rails credentials in order for omniauth to work: